joagre/ratatoskr/ideas/r.md

 The compiler by default follows module dependencies introduced by `main.sa` and automatically compiles these modules as well.
-The compiler can be made not to follow module dependecies, ignore modules that are missing or not possible to compile (for some reason) etc.
+The compiler can be made not to follow module dependecies, ignore modules that are missing or not possible to compile.
 Read more about the `sac` compiler and the `sa` runner in their respective manual page.

 # The shell